TosbackCgusBridge-Bot/CGUs-versions/Boardgamegeek/Privacy Policy.md

 2.  we get it automatically as you use our websites. or
 3.  you give it to another user through our websites.

 We only collect as much information about you as is reasonably necessary for us to provide you our services.
 The table below is a basic summary of what happens to your information.
-For a more complete list of what we collect, see our user data summary table.
+For a more complete list of what we collect, see **our USER DATA SUMMARY TABLE**.

 What information do we collect?
 When do we collect it?